omer-faruq/phrasedeck.koplugin/README.md

 - **Daily New Card Limit** – Control how many new cards you see per day.
 - **Randomize Cards** – Optionally randomize cards that share the same due date.
 - **TSV Export** – Export cards to TSV files (phrase, sentence, note) for use on a PC or import into Anki.
+- **Markdown Export** – Export cards as `.md` files, compatible with Obsidian and other Markdown-based note apps.
-- **Configurable Export Folder** – Choose where exported TSV files are saved.
+- **Configurable Export Folder** – Choose where exported files are saved.

 ## How to Use